 Specialty care is often more expensive than primary care.
 Specialists charge more and may do more tests than primary care doctors.
 Also, people who have more than one disorder may require several specialists (who have a more narrow focus) to evaluate and treat them, when one primary care doctor (who has a broader focus) might be able to do so.

 The percentage of health care dollars spent on administration is estimated to be 20 to more than 30%.
-Most of these costs come from private insurance companies.
+Most of these costs come from private insurance companies; however, the Affordable Care Act now limits the amount that private insurance can spend on administrative costs.
 Companies that provide private insurance spend money on marketing and evaluation of applicants to identify those with preexisting disorders or the potential for developing a disorder.
 These processes do not improve health care.
 Also, having to deal with many different private insurance plans typically increases administrative costs for health care providers by making processes (such as claim submission and coding) more complicated and time-consuming.

 Doctors in the United States are paid more than many other professionals in this country and more than doctors in many other countries.
 Part of the reason is that doctors in other countries typically spend far less on their medical education and malpractice insurance than those in the United States do, and the costs of running an office in other countries are lower.

-Because doctor fees account for only about 20% of total health care costs, even a significant reduction in these fees would have only a modest effect on overall costs.
+Doctor fees account for about 20% of total health care costs.
+Thus even a significant reduction in these fees would have only a modest effect on overall costs.

 These costs include

-Doctors, other health care providers, health care institutions, and drug and device manufacturers pay premiums for malpractice insurance (see Medical Malpractice).
+Doctors, other health care providers, health care institutions, and drug and device manufacturers pay premiums for malpractice insurance Medical Malpractice People can sue health care practitioners if they feel they have been injured.
+A wide variety of causes of action and legal proceedings may be involved.
+However, successful medical malpractice... read more .
 These premiums cover claim settlements and the overhead and profits of malpractice insurance company.
 Ultimately, these costs, at least in part, are passed on to the government and/or consumers.

 These costs and the threat of lawsuits can be burdensome for individual doctors (particularly those in certain high-risk specialties and geographic areas).
-Nonetheless, the amount of money spent on premiums (the fee paid to an insurance company to have malpractice insurance) each year is less than 1% of total health care costs.
+Nonetheless, the amount of money spent on premiums (the fee paid to an insurance company to have malpractice insurance) each year is only about 0.3% of total health care costs.
 Also, the amount of money spent in malpractice settlements represents an even smaller percentage of health care costs.
-Thus, even a major reduction in malpractice settlements would not lower total health care costs substantially, although it could greatly affect some doctors.
+Thus, even a major reduction in malpractice settlements would not lower total health care costs substantially, although it could greatly benefit some doctors.

 Defensive medicine refers to tests or treatments done to protect doctors and other health care providers from being sued for malpractice.
 These tests and treatments may not be medically justifiable based on the person's situation.
 For example, a doctor may hospitalize a person even though the person could probably be effectively treated as an outpatient.